hs74-codes/Hangman-Game/README.md

 # 2️⃣ Navigate to the project folder
 cd Hangman-Game

-# 3️⃣ Install dependencies (if required)
+# 3️⃣ Install all dependencies from requirements.txt
-pip install flask
+pip install -r requirements.txt

 # 4️⃣ Run the app
 python app.py